 church upon earth and its responsibility in that unity, it will make a marked distinction between those who receive that truth and those who, I will not say, are still ignorant of it, but who reject it.
 I believe that God is at this time acting upon the church by these truths; that it is these truths which, in the sight of Christ, bring out the faithfulness of heart which He desires.
 I am sure that neither nationalism nor dissent can bear with them; and the more they are discussed, the more do I feel that they are, as to faithfulness, the great truths for the day in which we live.
 I do not doubt that those who reject them will still seek to represent them as secondary truths; but all that I see in this is a snare of Satan, from which I hope many souls will be delivered.
 These truths are connected with the presence of the Holy Spirit upon earth, who gives unity to the body here below.
 It is because they are truths, that the church can, as espoused to Christ, say to the Bridegroom, Come! and he who denies them, denies at the same time the special privileges which link the church to Christ, as well as the responsibility which flows thence, and to which the heart will adhere, that it may not renounce so precious a tie.
 Only let those who enjoy these things remember that the task laid upon us in our ministry of love, according to that which is entrusted to us, is to give meat in due season.
 This is charity: it thinks not of our own ideas, but of the need of the souls we meet with.

-Ever keep, brethren beloved, according to this charity, the doctrine which is connected with the cross and resurrection of Jesus&#8212;the justification of the believer and of the church; and seek to *awaken* the church from her torpor, by the doctrine of her position as the bride of the Lamb&#8212;*one* and beloved.
-Take for a banner this testimony of the Spirit&#8212; &#8220;The Spirit and the bride say, Come!&#8221; such is the desire, which comes out of the fulness of the heart.
+Ever keep, brethren beloved, according to this charity, the doctrine which is connected with the cross and resurrection of Jesus -- the justification of the believer and of the church; and seek to *awaken* the church from her torpor, by the doctrine of her position as the bride of the Lamb -- *one* and beloved.
+Take for a banner this testimony of the Spirit -- "The Spirit and the bride say, Come!" such is the desire, which comes out of the fulness of the heart.
 Encourage in grace (for this is all in grace) those who hear, but who have not the persuasion of being the bride of Christ, to come and join their cry to yours and to say with you, Come!
-And certainly if the heart has entered into the love of Christ in secret, the same Spirit which has made you taste the joy of His love, will make you turn toward the world, and say in the consciousness of that joy and of the possession of those living waters, &#8220;And let him that is athirst come; and whosoever will, let him take the water of life freely.&#8221;{pb 337}
+And certainly if the heart has entered into the love of Christ in secret, the same Spirit which has made you taste the joy of His love, will make you turn toward the world, and say in the consciousness of that joy and of the possession of those living waters, "And let him that is athirst come; and whosoever will, let him take the water of life freely".

+{337}

 The same Spirit which makes us enjoy Christ and desire His coming, urges us to call others to the same enjoyment.
 In fact, this verse (@Revelation 22: 17) is the expression of the position of the church and of the presence of the Holy Spirit; but it has been left to her as a last testimony, on the part of the Lord, in order to define that position.